vkhazin/multicloud-courseware/content/docker-kubernetes/container-vs-vm.md

 * Container model uses just the application's dependencies and runs them directly on the host OS
   ![](/media/container-vs-vm.jpg)
 * Container model reduces the overhead associated with starting and running instances
-* The same host can host 10-15 VM's compared to dozens or hundreads containers
+* The same host can host 10-15 VM's compared to dozens or hundreds of containers
 * The isolation from OS kernel provided by containers is less robust than that of a hypervisor for virtual machines